1973 Nickel Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 The Easy Way to Know Your 1973 Nickel Value

-Determining your 1973 nickel’s value follows a systematic process: identify the mint mark, assess the condition, check for Full Steps, and look for errors.
+Four steps: find the mint mark, judge the condition, check for Full Steps, and hunt for errors.

-Start by locating the mintmark on the obverse below the date, near the ribbon tying Jefferson’s braid.
-No mark indicates Philadelphia, “D” means Denver, and “S” denotes San Francisco proof coins.
-Next, examine the coin’s condition by looking at wear on high points like Jefferson’s cheekbone and Monticello’s steps—less wear translates directly to higher value.
+Look on the obverse below the date, near the ribbon tying Jefferson’s braid.
+No mark = Philadelphia.
+“D” = Denver.
+“S” = San Francisco proof.
+Next, check wear on the high points—Jefferson’s cheekbone and Monticello’s steps.
+Less wear means more money.

-The most valuable specimens display the Full Steps (FS) designation, where five or six steps leading to Monticello’s entrance remain sharply defined without merging.
-PCGS and NGC both certify this designation—on coins graded since 2004, NGC further specifies 5FS or 6FS, with 6FS carrying a premium.
-Mint State (MS) examples must show no wear at all with complete original luster.
+The biggest premium goes to Full Steps coins where five or six steps at Monticello’s entrance stay sharply defined without merging.
+Both PCGS and NGC certify this.
+Since 2004, NGC splits it into 5FS and 6FS, with 6FS carrying a higher premium.
+Mint State examples need complete original luster with no wear at all.

-Also look closely for minting errors such as doubled lettering, repunched mintmarks, off-center strikes, or wrong planchet errors, all of which can dramatically increase value.
-Understanding exactly what you possess is vital, and the Coin Value Checker App simplifies this process by instantly identifying your coin type, mintmark, and estimated value just by snapping a photo.
+Don’t skip the error check.
+Look for doubled lettering, repunched mintmarks, off-center strikes, or wrong planchet errors—any of these can multiply your coin’s value.
+The Coin Identifier and Value App makes this easy by identifying your coin type, mintmark, and estimated value from a photo.

 1973 Nickel Value Guides